Industry in Uruguay

 Uruguay - Industry

-Industrial output accelerates in September
+Industrial output swings to contraction in December

 Uruguay - Industry Data